Mercado de las Carnes: Interior

 At the interior court, a series of simplified, square, Tuscan columns creates a gallery enclosing individual market areas within each bay.
 The stoa-like galleries are sheltered by a wood and sheet-metal roof pitched inward toward the court.
 Additional continuous wood and sheet-metal eaves, stemming from the colonnade and suspended by link-chains from the architrave provide shelter within the court for those doing their shopping.

 Alterations

 This property has remained basically unaltered all elements described contribute to the structure's value.
 The only alteration is the refreshments stands' sign and the covering of the upper part of the stand's arch which are non-contributing elements.

 Effect of 2020 Puerto Rico earthquakes

-The roof of the structure was damaged due to the 2020 Puerto Rico earthquakes and Plaza Juan Ponce de Leon had to be closed for repairs.
+The roof of the structure was damaged due to the 2020 Puerto Rico earthquakes and Plaza Juan Ponce de León had to be closed for repairs.
 As a result, vendors had to vacate their shops and remove their merchandise.
 Provisional repairs were announced to take approximately two weeks, after which merchants could then move back in.
 Municipal government plans were to prepare plans for a more permanent restoration of the roof at a later date.